hamsternipples/nosedocs/noseblog.md

 [2]: just in case you're wondering, evidence of this "curse" was apparent even before I became aware of it after rupert's mention of the idea.

 [3]: most certainly they have advised everyone to not interact with me for fear that it may spawn an interaction that's out of their control

+[4]: I'm also letting desire build by giving my attention to unwanted for a bit.
+I'm capable of turning toward wanted quite easily now...

 ### consequences of more conductive air - 1915? - ww2?
 increases visual capability, that's why no one is allowed ho use the device around me